foxriver76/ioBroker.notification-manager/README.md

 This adapter allows to redirect the ioBroker internal `Notifications` to messenger adapters which support the `Notification System`.
 If you are missing an adapter, please open a ticket on the corresponding adapter.

+### Configuration
+For each `category` you are able to configure if the `category` should be active.
+If the category is not active, the `notification-manager` will not handle anything for this specific `category`.

+Additionally, you can configure if the `notification-manager` should suppress certain `categories`.
+If a `notification` for a suppressed `category` is registered, the adapter will immediately clear this `notification` without sending you any messages.

+Finally, you can configure supported messaging adapters.
+Whenever a new `notification` for an `active` (and `non-suppressed`) `category` is generated, the adapter will send the `notification` via the first configured adapter.
+If sending the message was successful, the `notification-manager` will clear the `notification`.
+IF sending was not successful it will re-try with the second adapter.

+Whenever a category is `active` but has not configured any specific settings yet, then the adapter will use the configured fallback settings.
+New categories are always `active` by default to ensure you will be notified.
+This means whenever a new `category` is implemented by some adapter, the fallback settings for the given `severity` will be applied.

 ### Registering user-centric notifications
 As a user you at best know, when you want to be notified about specific situations in your system.
 Thus, the `notification-manager` provides you with an interface to register your own notifications inside